Aaah, property investing.

 We don’t share these stories to impress you, but to demonstrate that significant improvement is always possible, no matter how dire your situation, and to convince you that time invested in appointing the right manager, is time well spent indeed.

 Whether you’re self-managing your property right now, or are coming to terms with the fact that your existing manager is not up to the job, selecting the right management moving forward is key to reducing property-related anxiety, reclaiming your time and ensuring your property is performing to its full potential.

 Appointing a Commercial Specialist

 As the owner of a commercial property, you want to appoint a firm of professionals who have dedicated their careers exclusively to managing commercial property.

 Many residential firms dabble in commercial property management.
-As genuine as they may be in their desire to help, it’s just not possible for this firm’s interests to be wholly aligned with yours.
-As a primarily residential firm they are obligated to allocate the resources and focus of the firm to their residential properties, to their “bread and butter”.
+As genuine as they may be in their desire to help, it’s just not possible for this type of firm’s interests to be wholly aligned with yours.
+As a primarily residential firm, they are obligated to allocate the resources and focus of the firm to their residential properties, to their “bread and butter”.

 Putting time and resource allocation aside, there is one other reason why entrusting a residential firm to manage your commercial property could be a mistake.
 Experience.

 There is only one way to acquire knowledge of the nuances of commercial asset management… experience.
 Year-upon-year at the coalface managing commercial real estate on a daily basis.

 After directly witnessing the mistakes and the financial loss caused by firms operating outside of their area of expertise… my single wish for you as the owner of a commercial property, is if you take only one thing away from this article, it is this…

 Appoint an experienced commercial real estate agency to manage your commercial property, or, you are openly inviting mistakes and probably sacrificing income.